junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The effort exhausts him, and the healing doesn't work.

-When the light fades, Cas leans down to press his ear onto the angel's chest, listening, waiting with a hopeful look on his face, and soon replaced by disappointment.
+When the light fades, Cas leans down to press his ear onto the angel's chest, listening, waiting with a hopeful look on his face, and is soon replaced by disappointment.

 But he tries it again on the next angel.

 And disappointed again.

 "Cas," Dean whispers as he walks closer, afraid of disturbing his work, but heartbroken to see him like this.
-Cas is like a bee in the field of dead flowers, trying so desperately but nothing works.
+Cas is like a bee in the field of dead flowers, trying so desperately, but nothing works.

 Dean feels his lips tremble.

-Cas looks up from his kneeling position, his hands still holding those of the dead angel body's.
+Cas looks up from his kneeling position, his hands still holding those of the dead angel's.

 "Dean."
 He looks surprised.
 "What are you doing here?"

 Dean shakes his head.
-He doesn't really know, but he says the only thing in his mind.
+He doesn't really know, but he says the only thing on his mind.
 "Looking for you.
 Take you home."

 Cas looks back down at the body, closing his eyes.
 "I can't," he says miserably.
 "I have to fix this."

-Dean kneels down beside him, putting his hand on Cas's, trying to take his hands away, but as gentle as he can.
+Dean kneels down beside him, putting his hand on Cas's, trying to take his hands away, but as gently as he can.
 "Cas, they're gone.
 There's nothing you can do."
 He finds his voice choked in his throat.

 "You don't understand.
 I have to."
 Cas doesn't open his eyes, tears dropping from the corners.
-"I broke it, I have to be the one fixing it.
+"I broke it, so I have to be the one fixing it.
 Heaven, angels, it's all my fault."

 He opens his eyes, boring into Dean's.
 The painful glinting makes his eyes more wide and blue, more like a child than ever.
 "I'm sorry.
 I break everything I touch.
 I'm sorry I touched you, too.
 I'm sorry for everything I did to you."